 There’s plenty of dog-friendly things to do in London.
 While your dog might not be able to join you at many of London’s famous sights, from the Tower of London to the many free museums, consider visiting some or all of these dog-friendly places in London.

-Dogs are allowed off-leash in the majority of the park, although there are some restricted areas.
-In Hyde Park, dogs need to be kept on leash in the Rose Garden and along the edge of Serpentine Lake, plus aren’t allowed in the lake, the Lido swimming area or the Diana, Princess of Wales Memorial Fountain.
+Dogs are allowed off-leash in the majority of both parks, although there are some restricted areas.
+In Hyde Park, dogs need to be kept on leash in the Rose Garden and along the edge of Serpentine Lake, plus aren’t allowed in the lake (including the Lido swimming area) or at the Diana, Princess of Wales Memorial Fountain.

 In Kensington Gardens, leash your dog around the edge of the Round Pond, Long Water and the Italian Fountains, plus on the South and North Flower Walks.
 Dogs should be kept out of the Long Water and Round Pond, plus off the popular Peter Pan statue.